-When I started this blog five years ago, the intention had always been to make it about photography: this was my passion and my way of sharing my ideas and my images with the WordPress community; getting my stuff ‘out there’ if you will.
+When I started this blog five years ago, the intention had always been to make it about photography: this was my passion and my way of sharing my ideas and my images and engaging with others who had similar interests.

 But, there was one connection that I did manage to re-establish in that time.
 As a fledgling English teacher I found myself re-engaging in books, reading and writing; in words.
 I had forgotten how much I loved words and how much I loved writing.
 I revelled in words with my students as I taught them to write: vocabulary, punctuation, syntax, grammar, reading analysis.
 I loved it all!
 (That was the easy part!).
 When I was a child all I ever wanted to be was a writer; I wrote stories and poems and I read voraciously.
 I look back on my early childhood now as a kind of extended daydream: I was happy in my own way, in my shell.
 But I had to grow up, and growing up was hard and it brought challenges and conflicts which I wasn’t prepared to deal with.
 Along the way somehow I forgot about the writing; or maybe it just seemed like another one of my silly daydreams: childish and indulgent.

 So whilst I have dealt with the challenges of teaching and life over the past two years and the dark road it took me down, I have started to read again, and I have started to write.
 It has kept me going and it kept me from going under completely.

 And here I am.
 I find myself needing to blog again.
 To re-connect.
 But with words and not with pictures.
 (Although, there will still be pictures I promise!)

 I don’t even know if any one of those 962 followers is still out there?
 But maybe it doesn’t matter, for now.